INL/BlackLab/site/docs/guide/README.md

 BlackLab features include:

 - **Index annotated text**, so you can search for specific lemmas or parts of speech.
-For example, you could search for all verb forms starting with “a”.
+For example, you could search for all verb forms starting with “re” to find "researching", "replies", etc.
+- **Easy to use**: both the REST API and the Java library were designed to be easy to use, and we do our best to provide good documentation.
 - **Fast and scalable**: find complex patterns in large corpora (a billion words or more) in seconds.
+- **Flexible data ingestion**: if your data is not in one of the built-in formats, getting them into BlackLab is a matter of writing a configuration file.
 - **Search for regular-expression-like patterns**.
-Like being able to search for one or more adjectives, followed by the word “cow”, followed within 3 words by a form of the verb “to walk”.
-[Read more](/development/query-tool.md) about this.
+Like being able to search for one or more adjectives followed by the word “cow”. (see [Corpus Query Language](corpus-query-language.md) to learn more)
-- **Multiple input formats**: whether your texts are in TEI, Alto, FoLiA or the Sketch Engine format, it's easy to get them into a BlackLab index.
-And if your format isn't supported yet, [adding support is easy](how-to-configure-indexing.md).
-If you do have trouble, we're always happy to help.
-- **Multiple query languages**: you can use the powerful [Corpus Query Language](/guide/corpus-query-language.md), or [Lucene's own query parser](http://lucene.apache.org/core/2_9_4/queryparsersyntax.html).
-There's also (very basic) experimental support for [SRU CQL](http://zing.z3950.org/cql/intro.html "http://zing.z3950.org/cql/intro.html").
-Adding another query language isn't hard to do.
-- **Easy to use**: the API was carefully designed according to the 'principle of least surprise'.
-Have a look at the example program given on [this page](getting-started.md).
-- **Search within XML tags** occurring in a text.
-For example, if your text is tagged with <ne\> tags around named entities (people, organisations, locations), BlackLab allows you to search for named entities occurring in thtext that contain the word “city”.
-Or you can find words at the beginning or end of a sentence.
+- **Search within XML tags** to find named entities that contain the word "tower" (Eiffel Tower, Tower Bridge, etc.), or words at the beginning or end of a sentence.
-- **Fast grouping and sorting** of large result sets on several criteria, including context (hit text, left context of hit, right context of hit).
+- **Fast grouping and sorting** of large result sets on several criteria.
 For example, you can group results by the word occurring to the right of the matched word(s).
 - **Accurate highlighting** of hits in a document and fast KWIC (keyword in context) view of hits.
-- **Active open source project** written in Java, based on Apache Lucene.
-Almost 300 commits in the past year.
-Many [future plans](future-plans.md).
+- **Active open source project** in development since 2010, with many [plans for the future](future-plans.md).

 ## Try it online